-When determining eligibility, assets or resources are placed in one of two categories: Non-counted or exempt assets, and resources that are counted or considered available.
+When determining eligibility, assets and/or resources are generally placed in two categories:

 The maximum countable resources allowed under eligibility guidelines is $2,000.
 If a person’s assets currently exceed this limit, the objective is to find smart and sensible ways to use excess funds.
 For a single or widowed individual, there are basically two options that exist in preserving countable assets in excess of the allowable $2,000.

 The first is known as "spend down".
-Most people have only a negative connotation with spend down.
-However, spend down can mean more than simply disposing of resources on nursing home or medical related expenses.
-Spend down can encompass a wide array of options such as:
+Spend down can often encompass a wide array of attractive options such as:

-- Renovations or repairs on the protected homestead
+- Paying for Renovations or Repairs on an EXEMPT homestead

-- Paying down debt such as mortgages, credit cards, and bank loans
+- Paying Off or Down Debt (mortgages, credit cards, and bank loans)

 The second option is known as "structured gifting".
 This method can stand-alone or be used in conjunction with an appropriate spend down.
 Structured gifting is a legitimate and effective means of transferring assets to a family member, close friend, or charitable organization without incurring unexpected penalties under the “60 month look back rule”.
 Structured gifting can result in significant preservation of countable assets making it an appealing option to many people.